Counterfeit BS1362 Fuses

 Breaking the fuse open confirms that these fuses are counterfeit.
 There is no sand filling.
 The quartz sand inside a genuine BS1362 is designed to control the rupture of the fuse wire within the ceramic body.

 The genuine 13A Bussmann fuse also has a solder bead on the fuse wire which is missing on the fake.

 The third pack is branded as Eurosonic and contains 8 mixed size fuses.

 The fuses have the ASTA approval symbol and appear to be branded 'CF' and marked AF63.
 (A BS1362 fuse must have the manufacturer's name or identifying mark.)
 They also have a number printed on them: SS157.

 The 3A and 5A fuses also have larger than normal dimples on the caps.
 A requirement of BS1362 is that "The end surfaces shall be substantially flat".
-There is no evidence of a trapped fuse wire, although the shiny caps and large dimples indicate that these could also be fake.
+There is no evidence of a trapped fuse wire, although the large dimples indicate that these could also be fake.

 The fuse meets the dimension requirements of BS1362.